killerswan/triad/doc/intro-slides-rough/intro.md

 # 18. TODO

+Make a GUI app.

 # Some outstanding questions

 Before I carve version 1.0 in stone (or, rather, Java), I want to get some feedback about how this can or should work in languages like Mandarin which are less likely to use word separators.
 Will Mandarin, for example, break gracefully on each glyph?
 Would speakers benefit from larger numbers of generated words (e.g., n=14 instead of n=6)?
 How are numbers typically written?
 Will the optional hex bytes work and be easy enough to write and memorize?
 Will super-common characters and punctuation be easy to filter from the word lists?

+# Biggest flaw?

+People don't like to type on phones.
+(Srsly.)